Consensys/doctools.template-site/docs/overview/index.md

 description: Overview of the ConsenSys technical documentation sites and systems
 ---

-# ConsenSys technical documentation overview
+# ConsenSys technical documentation

 This site contains information about and tools for contributing to ConsenSys technical documentation.
-The following is an overview of the documentation system.
+This site is also the template to [create new documentation sites](../create/create-doc-site.md).

+## Documentation system overview

 At the root of each ConsenSys documentation repository, the `docs` directory contains all the site documentation, which is generated into a static HTML website using [MkDocs](https://www.mkdocs.org/) and the